telerik/xaml-docs/styling-and-appearance/common-styles-appearance-colorizing-metro-theme.md

 The most important brush, __AccentColor__, controls the colors of headers and selected items.
 The __MainColor__ brush controls the backgrounds.
-Other brushes are used at various places but as long as you do not pick same colors for different brushes, your design will be all right.
+Other brushes are used at various places but as long as you do not pick the same colors for different brushes, your design will be alright.

-With the PaletteInstance being a DependencyObject you are able to even animate the colors at runtime.
+Since the PaletteInstance is a DependencyObject, you can also animate the colors at runtime.

 Figure 1: Some of the possible looks you will be able to easily achieve.
 ![Common Metro Theme Colors](images/Common_Metro_Theme_Colors.png)

-You can use the following brushes in your application to style your own interface using colors consistent to the __Windows8__ theme:
+You can use the following brushes in your application to style your own interface using colors consistent with the __Windows8__ theme:

 * AccentBrush